 A noun used for a champion that an exhibitor is showing, typically as part of an organized, sustained “campaign” to break into and maintain a national ranking.

 The term for the static pose a dog holds when the judge is watching.
 A “free stack” refers to a dog posing itself all on its own, without the help of its handler.

 Short for superintendent, which is the organization that runs the event for the show-giving club.
-The superintendent provides armbands, judges books, catalogs and ring gates.
-Stowed under their tent or booth is other equipment you might never imagine necessary, including wickets and scales for those breeds that have disqualifications for height and weight (such as Whippets and French Bulldogs, respectively).
+The superintendent provides armbands, judges’ books, catalogs, and ring gates.
+Stowed under their tent or booth is other equipment, like wickets and scales for those breeds that have disqualifications for height and weight (such as Whippets and French Bulldogs, respectively).

 The non-champions who earn championship points at each dog show are called Winners Dog and Winners Bitch, respectively.
 The judge also chooses a runner-up in each sex — called Reserve Winners Dog and Bitch — in case one of the Winners is found ineligible for the points for some reason.